ajabuka/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 	*	Web front-end
 For the moment, and for learning all basic concepts of this language, we will do some scripting.
 After, we will make our AirBnB project dynamic by using Javascript and JQuery.

-This directory contains scripts to warm up on JavaScript
+This directory contains scripts to warm up on JavaScript.